 SIR is a private company amalgamated under the Business Corporations Act of Ontario.
-As at December 31, 2017, SIR owned 61 Concept Restaurants and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
+As at March 31, 2018, SIR owned 61 Concept Restaurants and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
 The Concept Restaurants are Jack Astor's Bar and Grill®, Canyon Creek®, and Scaddabush Italian Kitchen & Bar®.
-The "Signature" group of restaurants are Reds® Wine Tavern, Reds® Midtown Tavern, Reds® Square One, and the Loose Moose Tap & Grill®.
+The "Signature" Restaurants are Reds® Wine Tavern, Reds® Midtown Tavern, Reds® Square One, and the Loose Moose Tap & Grill®.
 SIR also owns a Duke's Refresher® & Bar located in downtown Toronto.
 Duke's Refresher is not part of the Royalty Pooled Restaurants.
 SIR also owns one seasonal restaurant: Abbey's Bakehouse®, in addition to one seasonal Abbey's Bakehouse retail outlet, which are not part of Royalty Pooled Restaurants.
 SIR owns 100% of its Canadian restaurants.
-As at December 31, 2017, 57 SIR Restaurants were included in Royalty Pooled Restaurants (54 operating restaurants and three closed restaurants).
+As at March 31, 2018, 57 SIR Restaurants were included in Royalty Pooled Restaurants.